Stuart E. Eizenstat: Career

 He served as a law clerk for the Honorable Newell Edenfield of the United States District Court for the Northern District of Georgia.

 Eizenstat worked as the issues director of Jimmy Carter's 1970 gubernatorial campaign.

-Eizenstat worked on Jimmy Carter's 1976 presidential campaign.
+Eizenstat worked on Carter's 1976 presidential campaign.
 He served as his point man in the drafting of the 1976 party platform and headed the issues operations of Carter's campaign.

-From 1977 to 1981, he was President Jimmy Carter’s Chief Domestic Policy Adviser, and Executive Director of the White House Domestic Policy Staff.
-In this role, he was approached by Turkish ambassador Şükrü Elekdağ who told him that "Turkey could no longer guarantee the safety of the Jews in Turkey" if there was any mention of the Armenian genocide in the United States Holocaust Memorial Museum.
+From 1977 to 1981, he was President Carter's Chief Domestic Policy Adviser, and Executive Director of the White House Domestic Policy Staff.

 In 1983, he wrote for Quarante magazine an article entitled "The Quiet Revolution".
 He was the first to describe the "feminization of poverty".
 He was President Bill Clinton's Deputy Secretary of the Treasury (1999–2001), Under Secretary of State for Economic, Business, and Agricultural Affairs (1997–1999), and also served as the Under Secretary of Commerce for International Trade at the International Trade Administration (ITA) from 1996 to 1997.

 In 1984, Eizenstat was elected as a fellow of the National Academy of Public Administration.

 He has served as the United States Ambassador to the European Union from 1993 to 1996 and as co-chairman of the European-American Business Council (EABC).
 Additionally, he is a member of the Board of Advisors of the Global Panel Foundation.

 Eizenstat led the U.S. delegation at the Third Conference of the Parties in Kyoto, Japan, which concluded by adopting the Kyoto Protocol and military exemptions to emissions controls.

 In 2008, the Ambassador Stuart E. Eizenstat Distinguished Professorship in Jewish history and culture was endowed in Eizenstat's honor at the University of North Carolina at Chapel Hill.
 For his work he has received the Courage and Conscience Award from the Government of Israel, the Knight Commander's Cross (Badge and Star) of the Order of Merit of the Federal Republic of Germany, the French Legion of Honor from the Government of France, and the International Advocate for Peace Award from the Cardozo Journal of Conflict Resolution.

 Eizenstat is also a member of the Atlantic Council's Board of Directors.

+On January 9, Eizenstat gave a eulogy for Carter upon the event of his 2025 state funeral.
+His stated purpose was to dispel the myth that Carter was an unsuccessful president but was successful in the years of his post-presidency.